Obsessive-compulsive disorder (OCD) is a long-lasting disorder defined by intrusive thoughts (obsessions) and repetitive behaviors (compulsions). ¹

 - Redundantly checking on things, such as to see if the door is locked

-- Lack of control over his or her thoughts and conduct, even when he or she has the ability to identify the excessiveness of these thoughts and behaviors.
+- Lack of control over thoughts and conduct, even when you can identify the excessiveness of these thoughts and behaviors. ⁴

-- Experiences complications in his or her day-to-day life due to these thoughts and conduct.
+- Experiences complications in your daily life due to these thoughts and conduct. ⁵

 - Spends an hour or more a day on these thoughts and behaviors.

-People with OCD may also suffer from something known as a tic disorder (or referred to as motor tics).
-These are sudden and short monotonous movements such as:
+People with OCD may also suffer from something known as a tic disorder (also referred to as motor tics).
+These are sudden and short monotonous movements such as: ⁶

 - Eye blinking and/or other eye movements